danf42/portable-wifi-scanning/README.md

 Termux is installed on our tablet with a custom touch keyboard.
 The F1-F5 keys are configured to cycle through the tmux windows, detach from the tmux session, and Ctrl-C out of programs.

+The software can be install either on the Kali OS or the Raspbian OS.

 # Requirements
 ## Hardware